Bookroo/bookroo.github.io/_posts/2018-01-25-bookroo-interview-with-susanna-leonard-hill.md

 We really appreciate the opportunity to learn more about Susanna and her work as an author.
 You can learn more about her and see more of her work on her [website](https://susannahill.com/).
 And please let us know what you enjoyed from the interview in the comments below!

+(All images in this interview are courtesy of Susanna Leonard Hill.)